Owambe/video-link/README.md

 So the MySQL database is inside the VM.

-— the name of the database is dev_to
+— the name of the database is 'dev_to'

-— a table named test was created inside it
+— a table named 'test' was created inside the database.

-— the columns created were named 'name', 'email' and 'message' respectively
+— the columns in the table were named 'name', 'email' and 'message' respectively

-The "contact us" page is located at /var/www/HTML/index.html and it is submitted to submit.php
+The 'contact us' page is located at /var/www/html/index.html and it is submitted to a PHP file named 'submit.php'

-submit.php is located at /var/www/HTML/submit.php
+'submit.php' is located at /var/www/html/submit.php

 I've included pictures to show you.